SubasAd/Handwritten-Devanagari-Recognition-System/README.md

 # Minor_CMD

-Segmentation of Devanagari words written straight
+Segmentation of Devanagari words if written straight